private-locker/CEDFP/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;You can always rejoin your screen later, just ssh your router with the proxy user and type:
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`screen -r proxy`

-K) Set claymore to connect to the pools hostname with that random port # you chose in the firewall rule.
+M) Set claymore to connect to the pools hostname with that random port # you chose in the firewall rule.
 Start Claymore

 &nbsp;